The Design North Philosophy

 1 Locating the building upon the site is the fundamental and most important first decision to be made.
 Every site is different and the position of the building will drive the whole design.
 Factors to be considered will include; what are the views?
 From where is the access?
 What is the suns path (daily and seasonally)?
 Where should the building sit to 'feel right' - to sit in harmony with the land?
 Water supply and sewage disposal must be considered.

-2 As mentioned above, architecture is a 3-dimentional art form and the building should please and welcome those approaching it whether it is the owner or a first time visitor, taken with their first impressions.
+2 As mentioned above, building design is a 3-dimentional art form and the building should please and welcome those approaching it whether it is the owner or a first time visitor, taken with their first impressions.
 It should also be clear to those approaching where to park and where to enter.
 The entrance is especially important.
 Ideally, as well as being welcoming, there should be a transition between the outside and inside by a covered area of some sort so that entering the house is not abrupt.

 3 Floor plans need to meet the individual clients' needs and requirements to provide adequate space for all activities which flow together in an efficient manner without wasted space.
 Care must also be exercised not to 'over design', to ensure that the building will also fit the needs of future owners.